OCB Amateur Guidelines

-All participants are required to pass polygraph screenings prior to competitions (polygraph test results from OCB and other natural federations' shows can be honored for OCB shows held within six weeks from the contest where testing took place.
-For federations other than OCB, the polygraph examiner who conducted the testing must send verification to OCB, OR the examiner's name and contact information must be supplied to OCB in order for results to be honored).
+All participants are required to pass polygraph screenings prior to competitions (polygraph test results from OCB and other natural federations' shows may be honored for OCB shows held within six weeks from the contest where testing took place.
+For federations other than OCB, the polygraph examiner who conducted the testing must send verification to OCB, or the examiner's name and contact information must be supplied to OCB, in order for results to be considered ).
 In addition to polygraph testing, pro qualifying placement winners must pass a urine test.

-Categories offered include: Bikini, Men's Bodybuilding, Men's Classic Physique, Figure, Men's Physique, Women's Physique.
+Categories offered include: Bikini, Men's Bodybuilding, Men's Classic Physique, Figure, Men's Physique, and Women's Physique.
 Competitors can compete in only one category at a particular show.

 Divisions offered at events are based on age and level of experience.
 Divisions offered at a particular event are at the event promoter’s discretion.
 The most common divisions typically offered are:

 - Debut: First competition ever.
 Competitors cannot have ever competed in any category with any organization.

 - Novice: Cannot have placed first in any class besides Teen, within any division, within any category, with any organization or at any independent event, with the exception of cases where first place was won in a class where the competitor was the only one in the class.